thiagorlopes/keep/README.md

 This project is a Minimum Viable Product (MVP) for an end-to-end credit scoring system.
 While the current implementation uses lightweight, local-first tools for rapid development, it is built on a modular, scalable architecture designed for a seamless transition to a production-grade environment.

+## API Documentation

+The system includes a mock API that simulates the [Flinks API](https://docs.flinks.com/docs/welcome) for development and testing purposes.

+📖 **For comprehensive API documentation with detailed endpoints and curl examples, see [docs/api_mock.md](docs/api_mock.md)**

+The API includes:
+- Web interface endpoints for manual statement downloads
+- RESTful API endpoints that simulate Flinks Banking Services
+- Complete workflow examples and test data

 ## High-Level Architecture

 The system is composed of four main components, each designed to be modular and independently scalable.
 This separation of concerns is key to the system's flexibility, allowing individual components to be upgraded or replaced without impacting the rest of the system.